 - Rev. Marva Edwards, pastor, New Life African Methodist Episcopal Zion Church;

 - Linda Glover, executive director, Gifts For Our Community; and

 - Nancy Simmons, community partnership program coordinator, Larch Corrections Center.

 In addition, three Young Women of Achievement were honored during the 2010 celebration.
-They are:

 - Nadia Mousleh, a senior at Prairie High School;

 - Holly Vogel, a senior at Ridgefield High School; and

 - Jing Xue, a senior at Mountain View High School.